Adrian Dalsey

-Adrian Dalsey (October 14, 1914, Illinois - October 10, 1994, Walnut Creek, California) was a co-founder of shipping company, DHL Express,.
+Adrian Dalsey (October 14, 1914 – October 10, 1994) was a co-founder of shipping company, DHL Express.

 Early life

 Dalsey was born in Illinois on October 14, 1914.
 He attended Wheaton College there, but later dropped out.

 DHL

 In 1969, he co-founded DHL Express alongside business partners Larry Hillblom and Robert Lynn.
 Dalsey was the "D" in DHL.
 He traveled to southeast Asia, Micronesia, Hawaii, Guam, and other various parts of Asia, until he sold his share of DHL in 1980.
+DHL has subsequently become a global leader in logistics.

 Family

 He married Marjorie Schutt Dalsey and they had two children together, a boy named Jonathan and daughter Jennifer.
 He also fathered another son, Harry Dalsey after divorcing his wife Marjorie.

 Walnut Creek slaying

-His son Harry admitted to killing Guy Broomfield, the then partner of his mother and brother of actress Shirley Ann Field, in 1999, and plea bargained it down to manslaughter.
+His son Harry admitted to killing Guy Broomfield, partner of his mother and brother of actress Shirley Anne Field, in 1999, and plea bargained it down to manslaughter.